seth-shaw-unlv/seth-shaw-unlv.github.io/_posts/large_vocab_list_error.md

 In any case, yes, you can turn off this setting and create a term form (with pagination!) that also includes an edit button.
 I've included one [below](#appendix-manage-taxonomy-terms-view) based on an Islandora 8.x-1.1.0.

-Fortunately, there is a better solution that preserves the existing interface! 🎉 Unfortunately it is only available as a patch. ☹️
+Fortunately, there is a better solution that preserves the existing interface! 🎉 Unfortunately, it is only available as a patch. ☹️

 In the aptly named ticket "Do not use \\Drupal\\taxonomy\\TermStorageInterface::loadTree() in \\Drupal\\taxonomy\\Form\\OverviewTerms::buildForm()", [legolasbo](https://www.drupal.org/u/legolasbo) submitted [a patch in May 2018](https://www.drupal.org/project/drupal/issues/763380#comment-12614808) which was picked up by others but then never merged.
-There have been a number of re-rolls since and [the July 8th, 2019 patch](https://www.drupal.org/project/drupal/issues/763380#comment-13173830) works perfectly with Drupal 8.9.5.
+There have been a few re-rolls since and [the July 8th, 2019 patch](https://www.drupal.org/project/drupal/issues/763380#comment-13173830) works perfectly with Drupal 8.9.5.

 Applying patches is relatively easy using composer.